Short Sayings

 “Last But Not Least” Meaning, Origin and Examples

-This reference explores the phrase “last but not least,” examining its meaning, origins, and uses.
+This article explores the phrase “last but not least,” examining its meaning, origins, and uses.
 You will discover examples of how this saying can be applied in conversation and alternative expressions that convey a similar idea.
 This guide aims to provide a comprehensive look at a common phrase used to highlight importance in various contexts.

 Last But Not Least Meaning, Origin and Usage